Close

-According to Java Bean Validation specification if validation of a method yields a non-empty set of constraint violations then javax.validation.ConstraintViolationException should be thrown.
+According to Java Bean Validation specification if validation of a method yields a non-empty set of constraint violations then jakarta.validation.ConstraintViolationException should be thrown.
 This exception should wrap the violation details.
 The specification does not provide any implementation to throw this exception itself, instead it details the behavior that integration with interception frameworks (like Spring) should follow.
 The specification provides API which helps manually performing validation for methods and constructors (check out this and this examples).

 Example